This vignette shows how to generate a partially replicated

 1. Using the FielDHub Shiny App

-Once the app is running, go to the tab Partially Replicated Design
+Once the app is running, click the tab Partially Replicated Design and select Single and Multi-Location p-rep from the dropdown.

 Then, follow the following steps where we will show how to generate a partially replicated design.